Bill to raise tobacco age has unlikely allies: Altria, Juul

 The bipartisan legislation, supported by Senate Majority Leader Mitch McConnell of Kentucky, has been attached to a package of must-pass spending bills that will keep the government running into next year.

-Juul and Altria — the vaping company’s biggest investor — threw their support behind the effort earlier this year amid a backlash against e-cigarettes at the local, state and national levels.
+Juul and Altria — the vaping company’s biggest investor — threw their support behind the bill earlier this year amid a backlash against e-cigarettes at the local, state and national levels.

 E-cigarettes are battery-powered devices that typically heat a flavored nicotine solution into an inhalable aerosol.
 Current federal law prohibits sales of e-cigarettes and all other tobacco products to those under 18.
 But more than one in four high school students report vaping regularly, according to the latest government figures.
 And health officials have called the vaping trend an “epidemic.”